 I create photographs to inspire and train myself and others to explore, conserve and protect our natural and human world, and live a life of giving and caring rather than taking and consuming.

-I believe that humanity has always been aware of our oneness with nature and the need to balance ambition and consumption (doing) with experiencing and conserving (being).
+It is the wisdom of the ages that compassion for other living beings and nature brings us true happiness and inner peace.
+Humanity has always been aware of our oneness with nature and the need to balance ambition and consumption (doing) with experiencing and conserving (being).
 There is a little Green Tara in all of us – little not because she is small in height or age or experience, but little because she has the simple nature of a child.
 The little Green Tara does what she does not because she ought to, but because she wants to.
 It makes her soul happy!